pinecone-io/go-pinecone/README.md

 ## Documentation

-To see the latest documentation on `main`, visit https://pkg.go.dev/github.com/pinecone-io/go-pinecone@main/pinecone.
+To see the latest documentation for `main`, visit https://pkg.go.dev/github.com/pinecone-io/go-pinecone@main/pinecone.

 To see the latest versioned-release's documentation, visit https://pkg.go.dev/github.com/pinecone-io/go-pinecone/pinecone.